 It wasn’t just a problem for me—student loans are a huge problem in our country.
 Today, the student loan crisis is the number one thing holding students back from achieving their dreams after college.
 It’s true.
 According to the Federal Reserve, the national student loan debt is over $1.6 trillion dollars.1 Y’all, that’s trillion.
 Not million or billion.
 Trillion.
 That’s a lot of money.

 Having to pay back student loans is causing millennials to delay some things in their lives.
 For example, did you know that 55% of millennials who are paying on student loans say they are postponing having children?
 Or that 41% are delaying getting married?
 Or that 86% have made career sacrifices because of their student loan payments?2 Y’all, that’s ridiculous.

 In my opinion, the biggest college money danger is the lie that student loans are the only way to pay for college.
 Bump that!
 That’s just not true.

 It takes some hard work and sacrifice, but it is possible to get a degree without borrowing a dime.
-There are some specific things you can do (and should be doing) throughout middle school and high school that will kick-start your debt-free college journey!
+There are some specific things you can do (and should be doing) throughout high school that will kick-start your debt-free college journey!
 Here are a few of them.

 How to Lay an Academic Foundation in High School